SamuraiSigma/mac0499/godot/README.md

 The *Speech to Text* module was developed in the [speech-to-text][sttModule] repository, available in this directory as a submodule.

-To easily build and/or run the engine, use the [godot-builder.sh](godot-builder.sh) script available in this directory:
+To easily build executables related to the Godot engine, such as templates and the editor, the [godot-builder.sh](godot-builder.sh) script is provided.
+For instructions on how to use it, run in a terminal:

-    $ ./godot-builder.sh -h  # Displays usage of the script
+    $ ./godot-builder.sh -h

-This script can be used to copy the module to the `engine/` directory, which is a submodule for the Godot engine [repository][godotGitHub], as well as easily build the game engine and run it.
+Many commands in this script to copy the *Speech to Text* module to the `engine/` directory, which is a submodule for the Godot engine [repository][godotGitHub].
+Of course, to build for a determined platform, check if your system has the necessary [requirements][compileReq].
+This includes cross-compiling requirements, such as building for Windows on a Unix platform.

 ## *Godot* docs